-According to a journal published in the Applied Economic Letters, entrepreneurs who had a business plan received higher growth in sales and higher gross revenues than those who didn’t.
+According to a journal published in the Applied Economic Letters, entrepreneurs who create a business plan receive higher growth in sales and higher gross revenues than those who don’t.

 So, what is a business plan?
 Well, a business plan is an important document that possesses:

 - The techniques or methods to be used for the achievement of those objectives, and